Art buyers guide to selecting fine art photography by Lisa Blount Photography. Wall decor for any space. Sized for your wall.

 How to Choose Fine Art Photography for Your Space

-Wall art isn’t just a finishing touch—it can be the heart of your space.
-Whether you're styling a modern living room, designing a serene office, or curating a gallery wall for a client, the right art brings depth, color, and emotion to the room.
+Wall art isn’t just a finishing touch—it’s the heart of a room.
+Whether you're styling a luxury living room, creating a peaceful office, or curating a gallery wall for a client, the right piece of fine art photography brings depth, emotion, and personality into the space.

 🧵 1.
 Let Emotion Lead the Way

-Start with how you want the space to feel.
-Calm and grounded?
-Energized and bold?
-Art sets the tone.
-My collections are designed around emotion—whether it’s the vibrant energy of a blooming succulent or the quiet power of a mountain range.
+Start by asking: How do I want this space to feel?
+Calm and grounding?
+Bold and energizing?
+Art sets the emotional tone.
+My collections are built around feeling—whether it’s the vibrant energy of a blooming succulent or the quiet majesty of a mountain range.

-Tip: For tranquil spaces, explore Shades of Calm.
-For drama and grit, check out Landmarks.
+Tip: For soothing, meditative spaces, explore Shades of Calm.
+For drama and strength, visit the Landmarks Collection.

-Grand Hotel and Fountain Mackinac Island by Lisa Blount Photography
+Grand Hotel and Fountain Mackinac Island wall art by Lisa Blount Photography

 🎨 2.
 Match the Medium to the Mood

-• TruLife® Acrylic – Ultra-clear, anti-reflective, modern elegance
+• TruLife® Acrylic – Modern, museum-quality, anti-reflective clarity

-• Brushed Metal – Sleek, industrial, adds texture and depth
+• Brushed Metal – Contemporary, industrial, rich in texture

-• Chromaluxe High-Gloss Metal – Vivid color, gallery-style gloss
+• ChromaLuxe High-Gloss Metal – Bold color, sleek gallery finish

-• Archival Fine Art Paper – Matte texture, ready to custom frame
+• Archival Fine Art Paper – Matte, timeless, ideal for custom framing

 📐 3.
 Choose the Right Size for the Space